The Most Popular Items at America's Biggest Grocery Stores

 Totino's Pizza Rolls

 Frozen pizzas are only the beginning of what the freezer can offer in terms of Italian-adjacent delights.
-Even more popular than pizza bagels and pizza pockets are pizza rolls: The snack so popular they spawned a series of fake-out commercials on Saturday Night Live.
+Even more popular than pizza bagels and pizza pockets are pizza rolls, the snack so popular it spawned a series of fake-out commercials on Saturday Night Live.

 Ore-Ida Frozen French Fries

-Ore-Ida has been bringing frozen Oregon and Idaho potatoes to American families for over 60 years.
+Ore-Ida has been bringing frozen Oregon and Idaho potatoes to American families for more than 60 years.
 The company's oven fries are easy to cook up for a crowd and manage to get fried potato flavor on the table without the mess and hassle of deep-frying.